Stan Robb: Professional career

 Robb began his professional football career in September 1922, starting the season as an end for the Holmesburg Athletic Club.
 By October, he had joined the Philadelphia Quakers.
 Following the 1922 season, Robb was signed by the Clifton Heights Orange & Black.
-The Delaware County Daily Times said that, "The reputation of Stanley Robb not only while he starred for Centre College, but while he was played last season with Holmesburg and the Philadelphia Quakers, is such that he needs no formal introduction to county fans."
+The Chester Times said that, "The reputation of Stanley Robb not only while he starred for Centre College, but while he was played last season with Holmesburg and the Philadelphia Quakers, is such that he needs no formal introduction to county fans."
 He missed several games early in the season, but returned at the end of October.
 With Clifton Heights, he was mentioned as being one of the "stars" comprising "one of the greatest collections of college stars ever seen on a Delaware County gridiron."

 Robb played in the Anthracite League with the Pottsville Maroons in 1924.
 The Maroons ended up winning the league championship.
 Two years later, Robb was signed by the Canton Bulldogs of the National Football League (NFL).
 He made his NFL debut against the New York Giants on November 2, 1926, and scored a touchdown in the 7–7 tie.
 He scored near the end of the game in what was described as a "lucky score" to prevent the Giants from winning.
 The Canton Daily News reported the play as follows:

 Robb appeared in two additional games for the Bulldogs.
 His next game was against the Hartford Blues on November 7, which resulted in a 16–7 loss.
 He and Ralph Nichols were both ejected after fighting each other.
-Robb had tackled a Hartford player, and Nichols, upset with the force which he used, grabbed Robb by the shoulders and "pulled him away rather roughly."
+Robb had tackled a Hartford player and Nichols, upset with the force which he used, grabbed Robb by the shoulders and "pulled him away rather roughly."
 Robb responded by punching him in the chin, and Nichols then began punching Robb all around before the official broke up the fight and dismissed both of them.
 His final game came against the Providence Steamrollers on November 11, after which he left the team.

 Robb returned to the Clifton Heights Orange & Black in 1927.

 Personal life and death

 Robb's brother Harry played college football at Penn State, and later played with him at Pottsville and Canton.
 Stan played under his brother, who both played and served as head coach, with Canton in 1926.

 Robb married Beatrice M. Ritter in November 1937.
-He registered for World War II in February 1942.
+He enlisted in World War II in February 1942.
 Robb died on January 9, 1959, at the age of 59.